ebertran/easyquest/README.md

 ---
 ## Description

 Quezaurus is a quiz creator app where users can create their own questionnaires and post them online.
 Users also can respond questionnaries created by others.
-You just need to register, pick an avatasaurus and start creating and answering quizs!
+You just need to register, pick an Avatasaurus and start creating and answering quizs!

 ---